Halasuru Someshwara Temple

 Halasuru Someshwara Temple is a Hindu temple, located in the neighborhood of Halasuru in Bangalore, Karnataka, India.
-It is one of the old temples in the city dating back to the Chola period, it is dedicated to the Hindu god Shiva.
+It is one of the old temples in the city, dating back to the Chola period, and it is dedicated to the Hindu god Shiva.
 Major additions or modifications were made during the late Vijayanagara Empire period under the rule of Hiriya Kempe Gowda II.

-Someshwara temples were built by the Chalukyas of Kalyani in Karnataka.
+Someshwara temples were built by the Cholas in Karnataka.
 During that period, we see Tamil inscriptions as a few Mudaliars (Tuluva Vellala) were settled.
 These Mudaliars had settled in parts of TN especially Arcot.
 The temple is being managed by the Muzarai department.